szumi112/news_app/README.md

 To run this project, you need to have the following installed:

 - Docker
-- (Optional) make (if you want to use the provided Makefile for easier command execution)
+- Make (Optional - if you want to use the provided Makefile for easier command execution)
 - [Node.js](https://nodejs.org/) (Version 18.0 or higher)
 - [npm](https://www.npmjs.com/) (Node Package Manager, usually installed with Node.js)